briandowns/safe_array_gen/README.md

 ## Usage

-sag is CLI driven and takes flags and arguments as input.
+Safe Array Generator is CLI driven and takes flags and arguments as input.
 It can be used for very simple use cases as demonstrated immediately below and more specific ones where custom names are required.
+User defined functions can be given to the compare and foreach functions which can be useful when uses slices of custom types.

 E.g.